marcotoronto/rdm-test/content/05-1_Basic_Deposit.md

 Want to learn more details about data deposits in the UBC Dataverse collection?
 You are qualified for the [Advanced Deposit workshop](05-2_Advanced_Deposit.md) now!

+---

+Need help?
+{: .label .label-blue }
+  Please reach out to `research.data@ubc.ca` for assistance with any of your research data questions.